 Heavy Periods Perimenopause: more like an exclamation point than a period

-For many women, perimenopause can feel a lot like being back in junior high: acne, mood swings, body odor concerns/a>, and … ugh … unpredictable and heavy periods.
+For many women, perimenopause can feel a lot like being back in junior high: acne, mood swings, body odor changes, and … ugh … unpredictable and heavy periods.

 Occasional heavy periods (called “menorrhagia”) are common to both puberty and perimenopause, but women in perimenopause generally experience the heaviest flows.
-One study reported that nearly 78 percent of its 1,300 middle-aged female participants had “three days or more of heavy flow.”
-Because they’re so common, heavy periods are our symptom of the month.
+One study reported that nearly 78 percent of its 1,300 middle-aged female participants had “ three days or more &rdquo of heavy flow; Because they’re so common, heavy periods are our symptom of the month.

 So, what does “normal” heavy flow look like?
 How much is too much; how long is too long for a period during perimenopause?
 Heavy periods are, at best, inconvenient, and at worst, dangerous to your health.
 So let’s talk about what’s happening, why it’s happening, when you might need to involve a doctor, and what you can do about it.*

 In a period, the level of hormone FSH (follicle stimulating hormone) rises, causing eggs to mature in the ovaries.
 These follicles produce estrogen, and the estrogen in turn causes the lining of the uterus (the endometrium) to thicken, to prepare to receive a fertilized egg.
 Ovulation (the release of the mature egg) creates progesterone, and when the progesterone goes away because the egg isn’t fertilized, the endometrium is sloughed off, during what we know as our period.